How do you ensure that you don’t pour time, attention and heart into a welcome book that guests don’t read?

 As Mark Twain once wrote to a friend, “I didn’t have time to write a short letter, so I wrote a long one instead.”

 Trimming back your words can be tough.
-But a big block of text can feel overwhelming—especially if guests are reading on a screen (as they often will be, especially with a digital guidebook like Touch Stay).
+But a big block of text can feel overwhelming—especially if guests are reading on a screen.

 Sometimes it’s a matter of cutting extra words.
 Other times it’s about zeroing in on the most important info and eliminating the “fluffy stuff” that can easily be gleaned from context.